 Long long ago, more than three years ago, I was considering the possibility of knitting a project using some handspun yarn which I had dyed with Kool-Aid.
 Yes, dear reader, Kool-Aid, Drink-Aid and other types of Liquid-Sugar-and-Artificial-Coloring-Aid can be used for dyeing fiber (wool works best).
 I dyed mine in the microwave.
 That's Twenty First Century Style dyeing.
 It works well.
 Remember all the clothes you ruined from spilling your drink and getting stains you couldn't wash out?
 Yep, it works really really well.
 Throw a skein of wool into a microwaveable bowl, cover with water already adulterated with one or two packages of UNSWEETENED Kool-Aid and cook on high for nine minutes.
 Check every three minutes and stir carefully to ensure that the dye soaks into the entire skein.
 When most of the color has been absorbed, allow the water to cool, remove the yarn, and rinse in vinegar water to set the color.

 Anyway, I had dyed several skeins of wool in different flavors of Kool-Aid and wrote a blog post about my intentions to knit something with it.
 I just couldn't decide what.
 I even asked for suggestions.
-This post and this one recount my contemplations.
+This post

 I did begin to knit swatches and even cast on and worked a couple of inches of a sweater.
 The main background color I had chosen was the green and well, it looked awful.